CoralCarl/weechat-autoxdcc/README.md

 # weechat-autoxdcc
- autoXDCC or short axdc is a small script to automatically download anime shows via xdcc.
+ autoXDCC or short axdc is a small WeeChat script to automatically download anime shows via xdcc.

 ## Setup
- To install the script either use `/script load $PATH_TO_FILE/autoxdcc.py` or move the script into the `weechat/python/autload` folder. ([WeeChat Documentation](https://weechat.org/files/doc/devel/weechat_scripting.en.html#load_script))
+ To install the script either use `/script load $PATH_TO_FILE/autoxdcc.py` or move the script into the `weechat/python/autoload` folder. ([WeeChat Documentation](https://weechat.org/files/doc/devel/weechat_scripting.en.html#load_script))

  For initial setup you will have to add a bot to download from and add a channel you want to listen to for announcements.
 You will still have to join that channel manually for it to work.

- Autoaccept downloads has to be enabled in WeeChat unless you want to accept each file manually.
+ Autoaccept downloads has to be enabled in WeeChat unless you want to accept each file manually:

  `/set xfer.file.auto_accept_files on`

 ## Usage